Earth

 Photo gallery of crepuscular rays

-Lights of a small village at bottom, a mountain at the middle, and blue and pink streaks of light from the middle to the top.
+Lights of a small village at bottom, a distant mountain, and blue and pink radial streaks of light above.

-Blue-grey sky with light streaks coming from the bottom left.
-There are 2 tiny spots in the middle of the image.
+Blue-grey sky with vast orange light rays coming from the bottom left.
+Two tiny dots white dots in the sky.

 James Younger frequently camps at Vancouver Island and catches many wonderful sky sights from its shores.
-He captured these moon rays in August 2017.
+He captured these moon rays (in the clouds above) in August 2017.

 Enjoying EarthSky?
 Sign up for our free daily newsletter today!